 The Emperor's brow wrinkled into a thoughtful frown.
 He stole a glance at the Field Marshal, who was busy unhooking the blue shells from his necklace.
 He waited, as if for a sign.
 Nothing happened.

 "Very well," he said, seating himself on the throne.
 "You have our permission to tend to the spell.
-Spymaster Nevett," Glaw started as he was address and guiltily tore his gaze away from the unmoving Lykos, "you are to accompany Adviser Kinsey and do as she tells you.
+Spymaster Nevett," Glaw started as he was addressed and guiltily tore his gaze away from the unmoving Lykos, "you are to accompany Adviser Kinsey and do as she tells you.
 That is an order."

 Glaw nodded.
 There were no guards in the room, just him, Lykos and the three rulers of the Empire.
 He was smart enough to know that didn't mean he was safe.

 "Come along, young Nevett!
 Bring your demon," the Adviser chirped, lifting her skirts and strolling down the blue carpet as if it were a walkway leading to the theater.
 Her smile was brilliant and her steps light; at least Glaw couldn't hear them.
-It gave her quite an eerie look, moving silently, feet hidden by her dress and jewellery glinting unnaturally.
+It gave her quite an eerie look, moving silently, feet hidden by her dress and jewelry glinting unnaturally.

 Unsure, Glaw threw Lykos a glance and was more than a little surprised to see the demon get up from his kneeling position.
-Stuffing his hands into his pockets so no one could see him curl them into fists, Glaw fell in behind the billowing skirts that was Adviser Kinsey.
+Stuffing his hands into his pockets so no one could see him curl them into fists, Glaw fell in behind the billowing skirts of Adviser Kinsey.
 Soft steps behind him told him Lykos was following.

 Glaw's heart nearly stopped as he spotted the person waiting for them outside the Hall.
-Though the robes were fancier than those of the one he'd seen in Outer Camps, with more brocade and fine stitching, the layers of them and the blank wooden mask were signs as clear as the sun was bright.
+Though the robes were fancier than those of the demon-servant he'd seen in Outer Camps, with more brocade and fine stitching, the layers of them and the blank wooden mask were signs as clear as the sun was bright.

 They didn't go through quite as many corridors and stairs this time around.
 Glaw kept stealing glances at Lykos, who followed them like a sleepwalker, staring straight ahead and shoulders slumped.
 Every time Glaw looked at him, he had to suppress a shiver.